Small Business Service

 To combat this, the BOE does not want to cut interest rates because lowering interest rates would make borrowing cheaper and spending easier, which (if consumers behave in the typical fashion) would make inflation worse.

-- The Retail Price Index – another way of measuring price rises which includes home ownership costs such as mortgage interest and insurance – reached 4.8%, indicating the average cost of living has risen by nearly 5% compared to last year.
+• Housing Costs: The Retail Price Index (RPI), which includes mortgage interest and insurance, rose to 4.8%, showing a near 5% increase in the cost of living compared to last year.

-Higher financing costs for landlords and property developers, which could lead to property values stagnating or declining as borrowing remains expensive.
+Higher financing costs for landlords and property developers could lead to property values stagnating or declining as borrowing remains expensive.

-Personal finance strain with the increasing cost of mortgage repayments, especially on variable rates.
+Personal finances will also be strained by rising mortgage repayments, especially on variable rates.

 How should business owners prepare for high inflation?